Model WHS Laws

 Tap the questions to learn more about National Safe Work Month.

-Our latest data shows that in 2023, 200 workers in Australia were fatally injured at work and there were 139,000 workers’ compensation claims for serious injuries and illnesses.
+Our latest data shows that in 2024, 188 workers in Australia were fatally injured at work.
+There were also 146,700 serious workers’ compensation claims in 2023-24p – more than 400 serious claims a day across Australia.

-A safe and healthy workplace is a fundamental right.
+Work should never cost someone their life, their health, or their ability to live fully outside of work.
+Every worker deserves to return home safely, and every workplace can make a meaningful difference through genuine consultation, proactive risk management, and sustained long-term commitment.
 That’s why each year, in October, we recognise National Safe Work Month to raise awareness of WHS and take action to achieve our vision of safe and healthy work for all.

 National Safe Work Month is all about raising awareness of WHS and why it matters.
-Whether you’re a seasoned safety champion or feeling unsure about duties, legal responsibilities and managing risks, National Safe Work Month is a great opportunity to discuss, review and commit to safety in every job, every day.
+Whether you’re a seasoned safety champion or feeling unsure about duties, legal responsibilities and managing risks, National Safe Work Month is a great opportunity to discuss, review and commit to safety for life.

 We’ll be updating our website with more information and resources to help you participate in National Safe Work Month, so be sure to subscribe to our emails and follow us on social media for all the latest news.